jamesdaus/SealNet2/README.md

 Output will be written into folder /FOLDER_OF_PHOTOSChips

-This will require a working seal.exe executable.
+This will require a seal.exe executable.
+The included seal.exe is linux compatible.
+For a windows executable, follow the instructions below.

 ## Compiling changes:

+To edit and recreate the seal.exe executable, make changes to

 mkdir build

 cd build